 Immunotherapy has become an increasingly available and vital cancer treatment option in recent years.
-Patients are beginning to evaluate immunotherapy in the context of other prevailing forms of cancer treatment, primarily chemotherapy.
-Patients want to know: how does immunotherapy compare to chemotherapy?
+Many patients learning about immunotherapy want to know: how does immunotherapy compare to chemotherapy?
 What are the main differences between the two treatments?
 When should I choose immunotherapy vs. chemotherapy?
 To answer these pressing questions, we created a patient education video to explore the basic idea behind immunotherapy and discuss the differences between immunotherapy and cancer.

 Although you should always speak to your health care professionals and seek their guidance about your treatment options, it’s also important for patients themselves to understand their treatments and how that could change their experiences and outcomes.
-Immunotherapy has the potential to change the lives of all people affected by cancer—here’s why.
+Immunotherapy has the potential to help people affected by cancer—here’s why.

 What is immunotherapy?

-Cancer immunotherapy is a treatment that empowers one’s own immune system to fight off cancer.
+Cancer immunotherapy is a treatment that empowers a patient’s own immune system to fight cancer.
 Immunotherapy works to harness and enhance the natural powers of the immune system to work against the disease—by enabling it to recognize, target, and eliminate cancer cells throughout the body.

 Immunotherapy can be given alone, or in combination with other types of cancer treatments.
-It’s already proven to be an effective treatment for patients with various types of cancers, making it the most promising new cancer treatment approach since the first chemotherapies were developed in the 1940s.
+It has already proven to be an effective treatment for patients with various types of cancers, making it the most promising new cancer treatment approach since the first chemotherapies were developed in the 1940s.

 What is chemotherapy?

 Chemotherapy, often called "chemo," is a treatment with drugs that kill cancer cells directly.
-Chemotherapy attacks all rapidly-dividing cells that it can locate within the body, effectively targeting fast-growing tumors.
+Chemotherapy attacks all rapidly-dividing cells within the body, effectively targeting fast-growing tumors.
 Chemotherapy can be used alone or in combination with surgery, radiation, or immunotherapy.

 So what’s the difference?

-Unlike chemotherapy, which acts directly on cancerous tumors, immunotherapy treats you by acting on your immune system.
-Immunotherapy can both activate a stronger than normal immune response in your body as well as teach your immune system how to identify and destroy cancer cells.
+Unlike chemotherapy, which acts directly on cancerous tumors, immunotherapy treats patients by acting on their immune system.
+Immunotherapy can boost the immune response in the body as well as teach the immune system how to identify and destroy cancer cells.

 Immunotherapy vs. chemotherapy: Side effects

-In order to destroy cancerous tumors, chemotherapy attacks all rapidly dividing cells that it locates within the body, which can include both cancerous and non-cancerous cells, such as hair follicles and the lining of the gut.
-These attacks on healthy cells are what causes some of chemotherapy’s more well-known side effects, such as hair loss and nausea.
-In contrast, immunotherapy’s side effects usually stem from an overactive immune system, and can range from minor inflammation to major conditions that are more similar to autoimmune disorders.
-Other potential side effects from chemotherapy can include rashes and diarrhea, which can also occur with immunotherapy.
+In order to destroy cancerous tumors, chemotherapy is intended to attack rapidly dividing cells within the body, which may include both cancerous and non-cancerous cells, such as hair follicles and the lining of the gut.
+These attacks on healthy cells may causes some of chemotherapy’s more well-known side effects, such as hair loss and nausea.
+In contrast, immunotherapy’s potential side effects usually result from an overstimulated or misdirected immune response, and can range from mild to moderate or severe and can become potentially life-threatening under certain circumstances.

 Length of treatment